crashtestbrandt/AIDD/README.md

 * **Story Plan**
   * You + AI: Define scope, acceptance criteria, and test strategy.
-  * You + AI: Specify contracts (OpenAPI/Protobuf/GraphQL SDL) as **source of truth** with versioning & deprecation policy, plus SLAs/SLOs and observability signals.
+  * You + AI: Specify contracts (OpenAPI/Protobuf/GraphQL SDL) as **source of truth** with versioning & deprecation policy, plus SLAs/SLOs and observability signals (with cardinality budgets and stable naming).
   * AI: Break work into **Tasks** that each map to acceptance criteria.
   * You + AI: Establish DoR/DoD upfront.